Code of Conduct for Campaigners at Scottish Parliament, Senedd Cymru, Scottish council and Welsh local elections

 This code covers all those actively involved in campaigning at:

 This code does NOT apply to any other polls.
-The code of conduct for campaigners for other types of elections and referendums in Great Britain can be found here and covers:
+The code of conduct for campaigners for other types of elections and referendums in Great Britain covers:

 - UK parliamentary by-elections